Findings Filters

 The date when the vulnerability definition was first published (for example, the date that the CVE was published).

-WASC The Web Application Security Consortium (WASC) category associated with the vulnerability targeted by the plugin.
+WASC Web Application Findings The Web Application Security Consortium (WASC) category associated with the vulnerability targeted by the plugin.

 If a vulnerability is judged to be ready for use in a cyberattack.
-Choose from Advanced Persistent Threat, Botnet, Malware, Ransomware, or Rootkit.
+Options are Advanced Persistent Threat, Botnet, Malware, Ransomware, or Rootkit.

-Workaround If a workaround is available for the vulnerability.
+Workaround Vulnerabilities If a workaround is available for the vulnerability.